 While taking bird photographs, I felt like I wasn’t achieving the kind of images I wanted to capture.
 I recently upgraded from a Canon 18-135mm lens to a Canon 55-250 lens.
 I got by with the other lens, but I want to take my photography to the next level.
 I also upgraded to a Canon Rebel T6i camera a couple of years ago now and I think they will make a perfect pair.
-The following bird photos are from yet another snow storm we had experienced this month here in Maine and some different angles of my camera and new lens.
+The following bird photos are from yet another snowstorm we experienced this month here in Maine and some different angles of my camera and new lens.

-The American Goldfinch (Spinus tristis), is a small North American bird belonging to the finch family.
+The American goldfinch Spinus tristis is a small North American bird belonging to the finch family.

-Dark-eyed Juncos (Junco hyemalis), are a species of juncos, a genus of small grayish American sparrows.
+Dark-eyed juncos Junco hyemalis are a species of juncos, a genus of small grayish American sparrows.

 A Canon 55-250mm lens